f41ardu/UDPExamples/README.md

 Inspired by https://discourse.processing.org/t/udp-recreiving-multiple-ports/7516/6

-  **Info**
+- **Info**

-A new branch development is available now an will be used as longterm branch for future development.
+A new branch development is available now and will be used as longterm branch for future development.

 Hotfix will be used for patches
 Feature for further feature devlopment